gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 interesting.
 Yet, such an approach might prove to be beyond the scope of the present research.

-### 7. Climate change scenarios & temporal beta diversity
+### 7. Climate Change Scenarios and Temporal Beta Diversity

 We aim to apply our method to environmental conditions from climate change scenarios, first to model community compositions after climate change on continuous scales through